crazzfeng/sendcloud-docs/docs/Analysis/data.md

   </Card>

   <Card title="Soft Bounce" icon="fa-exclamation-triangle">
-    At the beginning, the mailbox provider received the email, but can't deliver the email into the recipient's inbox, then returns the email.
+    The mailbox provider initially received the email but could not deliver it to the recipient's inbox and returned it.
 Common causes include full mailboxes or temporary server issues.
   </Card>

   <Card title="Invalid Email" icon="fa-times-circle">